diffpy/diffpy.pdfmorph/README.rst

 Where <source filename> is the PDF function you wish to compare and
 <target filename> is the file you want PDFmorph to return.

-# FIXME - add reference to online instrucitons
+# FIXME - add reference to online instrucitons once merged
 For more information on how to use PDFmorph, please consult online documentation [here].